 "Then this crisis happened, and we saw care homes getting squashed and battered by the government.
 It's been both a long process and a short one, trying to find a way to tell this story, the amazing thing has been sharing in working out the story with Stephen, Jodie, the amazing Marc Munden, Beth Willis and everyone at the Forge and Channel 4.

 "30,000 people have died unnecessarily in these care homes because of the indifference and incompetence of our government.
 Hearing the stories of those at the frontline, having people break down in tears on zoom in front of us has been incredibly moving and galling.

 "Getting the story right will be incredibly important, we are aware of the pressure upon us, this has to be written and made with anger and precision.
 We hope we do it justice."

-The two lead roles are played by Killing Eve star Jodie Comer and prolific film and TV actor Stephen Graham, who has previously worked with Thorne on This is England and The Virtues.
+The two leading roles in the Help cast are played by Killing Eve star Jodie Comer and prolific film and TV actor Stephen Graham, who has previously worked with Thorne on This is England and The Virtues.

 On the announcement of the series, Comer said, "I am, of course, thrilled to finally be working alongside Stephen and the supremely talented Jack, Marc and those at Channel 4.

 "For us to be able to explore such a relevant and emotive story through the eyes of such beautifully real characters, and in our home city of Liverpool, is a real honour.

 "We’re determined to do justice to so many of the untold stories and heroes that have been affected as a result of this crisis and to handle them with care.”